Realty Income Corporation (O) and the Battle of Fundamentals vs. Technicals

 O’s Market Performance

-O stocks went up by 0.30% for the week, with a monthly drop of -3.44% and a quarterly performance of 0.74%, while its annual performance rate touched 18.35%.
-The volatility ratio for the week stands at 2.64% while the volatility levels for the past 30 days are set at 2.20% for Realty Income Corporation.
-The simple moving average for the period of the last 20 days is -1.30% for O stocks with a simple moving average of 2.00% for the last 200 days.
+O stocks went down by -2.29% for the week, with a monthly drop of -5.41% and a quarterly performance of -2.40%, while its annual performance rate touched 12.98%.
+The volatility ratio for the week stands at 1.49% while the volatility levels for the past 30 days are set at 2.12% for Realty Income Corporation.
+The simple moving average for the period of the last 20 days is -2.62% for O stocks with a simple moving average of -0.41% for the last 200 days.

 Analysts’ Opinion of O